cmancone/credential-less-infrastructure/README.md

 # Shared Infrastructure

-A repository too build the shared infrastructure in our AWS account which everything else will live in and use.
+A repository to build the shared infrastructure in our AWS account which everything else will live in and use.